amelraihana/UKDistanceCalculator/README.md

 #### Updating Postal Codes

-The API allows you to update the postal code-to-coordinate mapping by sending a `PUT` request to `/update-postcode`.
-The coordinates for the given postal code will be updated and persisted in the database.
+You can update the postal code-to-coordinate mapping by sending a PUT request to /update-postcode.
+This updates and saves the coordinates in the CSV file.

 #### Request Logging

-The application logs every request to the `/api/distance` endpoint, including the postal codes used in the request.
-The logs can be later aggregated for analysis.
-These logs are stored in the application's log files.
+The application logs every request to the /distance endpoint, including the postal codes used.
+These logs can be analyzed later for reporting purposes.

 #### Authentication

-To restrict access to the service, basic authentication is implemented.
-Users need to provide a valid username and password to access the API.
-You can configure the username and password in the `application.properties` file.
+Basic authentication is implemented to restrict access to the API.
+Users need a valid username and password to use the service.
+You can configure these in the application.properties file.

 Example configuration:
 ```properties